 - An object that you can embed in your webpage.
 It shows the search box and search results together in the same webpage that the reader is viewing.
 When your users do searches, they are not taken to another webpage, unless they click links in the results section.
 If your users remain in the same page, they can close the results section and resume reading the webpage.
 See also Web Elements.

 - search engine label

-- A label that Custom Search uses to associate context specifications with annotations.
+- A label that Programmable Search Engine uses to associate context specifications with annotations.
 The context file includes labels that identify the search engine, and you tag each site in the annotations file with the search engine labels.
-Custom Search displays search results according to how sites had been annotated with these labels.
+Programmable Search Engine displays search results according to how sites had been annotated with these labels.
 Search engine labels are also called background labels, because—in contrast to refinement labels, which are visible to the users and appear in the results page—search engine labels run in the background and are invisible to users.
 To learn more about search engine labels, see Changing the Ranking of Your Search Results.

 - search engine specifications

 - Website, webpage, or URL pattern defined in your annotations file.

 - An XML file that lists pages on your website.
 It could also include information about the webpages, such as when they were most recently updated, how frequently they change, and how important they are in relation to each other.
 Submitting a Sitemap of your website to Google Webmaster Central helps Google discover pages on your site, including those that Google could not find with the normal crawling process.
 To learn more about the XML schema, see the Sitemaps documentation in Search Console.

 - A search result in the results page.
 It shows a small sample of content of the webpage.
 To learn more, see the Webmaster Central blog post on the anatomy of a search result.

 - Semantic metadata that describes the content of the webpage.
 They are text snippets embedded in the page to give information that might be more meaningful to machines.
 To learn more, see Customizing Result Snippets.